NeoGeographyToolkit/StereoPipeline/docs/tools/image_calc.rst

 Then consider a value ``t`` that is larger than any disparity, such as ``t=1e+6``.
-Add this value to all disparities, apply the mask from the third band, then subtract it.
+Add this value to all disparities, apply the mask from the third band, then subtract that value.
 Invalid values will become equal to ``-t``, which is set as the nodata value.

 ::